 Addey, Camilla C. (cca2126)Skip to content Skip to main navigation

-Dr. Addey’s expertise lies in global education governance, global education policy studies, and the sociology of quantification.
-Her areas of interest are International Large-Scale Assessments and alternative forms of learning measurement, the politics of international education indicators and learning metrics, international organizations (UNESCO and OECD), the recontextualization of global education policy ideas and tools, the privatization of education, and non-formal education.
+Dr Addey’s expertise lies in global education governance, global education policy studies, and the sociology of quantification.
+Her areas of interest are International Large-Scale Assessments, the politics of international education indicators and learning metrics, international organizations (UNESCO and OECD), the recontextualization of global education policy ideas and tools, the privatization of education, and non-formal education.
 She has carried out comparative and qualitative research in Laos, Mongolia, Ecuador and Paraguay.

 Dr Addey teaches courses in Comparative Education; Educational Planning for International Education Development; Education Privatization; and Education Data Infrastructures (big data, digitalization, standardization and accountability in education).